StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 ---
 layout: post
 title: "Building Scalable, Explainable, and Adaptive NLP Models with Retrieval"
-short-summary: "By accessing knowledge stored explicitly in text corpora, retrieval helps tackle the inefficiency, opaqueness, and static nature of large language models."
+short-summary: "By tapping into knowledge stored explicitly in text corpora, retrieval helps tackle the inefficiency, opaqueness, and static nature of large language models."
-summary: "By accessing knowledge stored explicitly in text corpora, retrieval helps tackle the inefficiency, opaqueness, and static nature of large language models."
+summary: "By tapping into knowledge stored explicitly in text corpora, retrieval helps tackle the inefficiency, opaqueness, and static nature of large language models."
 feature-img: "/assets/img/posts/2021-10-01-retrieval-based-NLP/image1.png"
 thumbnail: "/assets/img/posts/2021-10-01-retrieval-based-NLP/late-interaction.png"
 author: <a href="https://omarkhattab.com/">Omar Khattab</a>, <a href="http://web.stanford.edu/~cgpotts/">Christopher Potts</a>, and <a href="https://cs.stanford.edu/~matei/">Matei Zaharia</a>